 Android has a lot of great first party apps, but certainly, the official YouTube app is not one of them.
-For a lot of users, it often buffers (even if you have a good bandwidth), lacks modern features such as background play, caching videos, and a hovering window to name a few.
-And that is why advanced users have to look elsewhere.
+For a lot of users, it often buffers (even if you have good bandwidth), lacks modern features such as background play, caching videos, and a hovering window to name a few.
+That is why advanced users have to look elsewhere to find the best.

 Thankfully, as Android is the world’s largest mobile platform, developers have made many apps to better Google’s own efforts.
 Here are the best YouTube App alternatives for Android.
 So, let’s get started.

 Note – Few applications here aren’t available on Google’s Play Store as they don’t comply with Google play policies.
 The applications are completely safe to use.
 Therefore, to install the apps, you may have to allow installation from unknown sources on your Android Device.
 The setting is located on most devices under “Settings” and then “Security.”

 iTube is for people who use YouTube for mostly music.
 The interface loads YouTube playlists well, and it turns out to be a YouTube music player, with videos as a secondary feature.

 There is also an option to load lyrics while the video is playing in the background.
 Though, we find this feature bit gimmicky, because it doesn’t work every time, but it indeed is a good feature to have.
 Or, you can use Musixmatch to show lyrics as an overlay on YouTube app.
 Or even QuickLyrics, if you don’t like overlay and want something more intuitive.

 Although no ads load before videos, it has its own in-app advertisements which can get a bit irritating.
 There’s no way to get rid of them unless you’re running an ad-blocker on your device.

 NewPipe is a new, lightweight, open-sourced app created to make YouTube watching a seamless experience.